Dimitri Tsafendas: Reaction and police investigation

 Despite PIDE's efforts, the South African police investigation, led by the notorious General Hendrik van den Bergh, revealed that Tsafendas was a highly intelligent man, well versed in politics, well read, with deep political convictions and a lifelong history of activism who considered Verwoerd to be a dictator and a tyrant.
-He even constantly characterised Dr. Verwoerd as "Hitler's best student", as he believed the South African Prime Minister had copied some of Hitler's Nuremberg Laws and applied them to the blacks in his country.
-He had been banned from entering South Africa for his political activities and beliefs and the South African security police held four files on him.
+Tsafendas had characterised Verwoerd as "Hitler's best student", as he believed the South African Prime Minister had copied some of Hitler's Nuremberg Laws and applied them to the blacks in his country.
+Tsafendas had also been banned from entering South Africa due to his political activities and beliefs; the South African security police held four files on him.

-A year before the assassination, two people had reported Tsafendas to the South African police as a dangerous Communist, and one of them had even characterised him as "the biggest communist in the Republic of South Africa".
+A year before the assassination, two people had reported Tsafendas to the South African police as a dangerous communist, and one of them had even characterised him as "the biggest communist in the Republic of South Africa."
 Edward Furness, a South African who had met Tsafendas in London, told the police that Tsafendas closely associated with prominent members of the anti-apartheid movement in London and that he had admitted to him that he wanted "to create a resistance to the regime of South Africa" and that he was willing to do "anything that would get the South African regime out of power".
-Evidence was also submitted to the Commission of Enquiry into Verwoerd's death that in London, Tsafendas had attempted to "recruit people to take part in an uprising in South Africa".
+Evidence was also submitted to the Commission of Enquiry into Verwoerd's death that in London, Tsafendas had attempted to "recruit people to take part in an uprising in South Africa."
 None of those documents, along with anything that had to do with Tsafendas's political ideas and activism, was allowed to see the light of day.